dradose1-uwyo-cosc/lab-04-FluffSnowball/README.md

 ## Worked with/sources
 # Refered to class powerpoint slides
 # Got help from Lab section TA's
-# Help given to Vidal (sits next to me in lab section)
+# Help given to Vidal B. (sits next to me in lab section)